ModusCreateOrg/extjs-reactjs-examples/27-mobx-data/README.md

-# 26 Ext JS to React: Handling Data with Redux
+# 27 Ext JS to React: Handling Data with MobX

 In the following example we modify the form from [24-mobx-state](../24-mobx-state/) to load the form data from a remote source